AttractMore/AttractMore9/content/services/_index.md

   p1: "To help your business make the most from the opportunities the internet offers, we provide a wide range of professional services to our clients."
   p2: "These include detailed search engine optimisation to improve the visibility of your organisation online and creative design to help you stand out from the crowd."
   imgSrc: "/images/misc/forest-tree5.webp"
-  imgAlt: "Services you need to promote your website on the internet"
+  imgAlt: "Services you need to promote your website on the internet.
+(Photo by Pixabay from Pexels: https://www.pexels.com/photo/tree-with-brunch-and-green-leaves-during-sunset-70365/)"
 extraStyles: "/css/services.css"
 ctaText: "Let's talk about growing your business"
 ---